How is your credit score determined?

 - 1 - 2: Not enough information to score

-The higher your score, the more comfortable creditors will be to offer you credit and the lower your interest rate will be - and vice versa.
+The higher your score, the more willing creditors will be to offer you credit, and the lower your interest rate will be - and vice versa.

 What will impact your credit score?

 Several factors will influence your credit score.
 Besides ensuring you pay your instalments in full and on time, the following factors will also have an impact: